HSF/hsf.github.io/howto-website.md

 For *training events* we have a special handling that lists all of these together on the [Training Working Group page](workinggroups/training.html).
-To create a new entry add a new Markdown file into `Schools/_posts`.
-The existing entries are a guide to the metadata which is needed.
+To create a new entry you can either:

+1. Run the interactive script ``scripts/add_training_event.py`` (recommended)
+2. Directly edit the ``_data/trainning-schools.yml`` file and add another entry following the structure of the existing entries (note that events are sorted chronologically by starting date)

 ### Adding news or announcements